exa303/lfcs/root_access.md

 * If user begins with a %, it's interpreted as the name of a group, and the directive applies to all users in that group.
 So the line "%admin ALL=(ALL) ALL" allows any user belonging to the group admin to run any command as any user or group.

-* Here, "root ALL=(ALL:ALL) ALL" states that the user root, logged in to any hostname, may run, as any user or group, any command.
-The general form of this directive is:
-	* `user hostname=(runas-user:runas-group) command`

 ### Grant specific priveleges to specific users